cellml/libcellml-archived/docs/source/usecases.rst

 #.
 Category: Load a CellML 1.2 model and validate it
    #.
 Use case: detect units errors
    #.
 Use case: detect invalid mathematics.
-   #. todo: ad more here
+   #. todo: add more here
    #.
 Required feature: libCellML should have a validation framework based on the core specification and then secondary specs can add their specific rules

 #.
-Use case: list algebraic identifier nature (avoiding calling it a variable, which seems incorrect if it is a constant).
+Use case: list symbol nature

    #.
 Nature is one of:

       #.
 Variable of integration (VOI)
       #.
 Constant set to literal value
       #.
 Constant determined from algebraic expression, all terms of which are constant